antrmarq/handshaker/README.md

-# handshaker - Handshake quick apply bot made using Selenium
+# handshaker - Handshake quick apply bot made using Selenium as the head

 A script that automatically applies to jobs for me.
 Web scrapes the BYU Handshake website when you search for any job and applies to all the jobs with quick apply.
 Written in Python using Selenium.